cameronenfuego/cameronenfuego.github.io/_posts/2018-08-08-Deconstruction--Enter-Chaos.md

 ---
 title: 'Deconstruction: Enter Chaos'
-description: >-
-  I’d thought this post was going to unfold very differently, that I’d be talking about my path toward wholeness.
-But that feels…
+description: 'I’d thought this post was going to unfold very differently, that I’d be talking about my path toward wholeness.
+But that feels…'
 date: '2018-08-08T03:39:07.405Z'
 categories: []
 keywords: []